 - Plastic, microwave-safe bowl

-Pour your chocolate wafers or chopped pieces in your plastic bowl and microwave on half power.
+- Pour 2/3 of your chocolate wafers or chopped pieces of chocolate in your plastic bowl and microwave on half power.
 Monitor your chocolate between heating and stir after 1 minute intervals.
-Bring the chocolate up to the desired temperature.
+Melt the chocolate to the desired “Heat to Temperature.”

-After your chocolate has reached the melt temperature, add seed chocolate, which are pieces of your original chocolate before it was melted.
-Just add a few pieces to cool down your melted chocolate.
-Continue stirring to ensure the seeding chocolate is cooling the bowl of chocolate to the tempered, usable temperature.
+2. Add in the remaining 1/3 of chocolate, which are tempered pieces of the original chocolate before it was melted.
+You can add wafers, or a large chunk of chocolate from a block.
+Stir this “seed” chocolate around in the bowl to help agitate and cool down your melted chocolate.
+Continue stirring to ensure the seed chocolate is cooling the bowl of chocolate to the tempered, “Use at Temperature.”

-As you use the tempered chocolate it may start to harden, if you heat it slowly, but keep it under the “use” temperature, the chocolate will stay in temper.
-We like to always test it before using it again.
+7. Your chocolate may start to harden while using it, if you heat it slowly, but keep it under the “use” temperature, the chocolate will stay in temper.
+Some people keep their bowl over a pan of boiling water, or you can use an electric heating pad to place under your bowl of chocolate to keep it warm and in temper.
+If we reheat the chocolate, we like to test the temper before using it again.

 A few warnings:

 - The ideal temperature of the room when working with chocolate is between 68 to 72°F (20 and 22°), and low humidity.